javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 - The `"prototype"` property of a constructor function works since very ancient times.
 - Later in the year 2012: `Object.create` appeared in the standard.
 It allowed to create objects with the given prototype, but did not allow to get/set it.
 So browsers implemented non-standard `__proto__` accessor that allowed to get/set a prototype at any time.
-- Later in the year 2015: `Object.setPrototypeOf` and `Object.getPrototypeOf` were added to the standard.
-The `__proto__` was de-facto implemented everywhere, so it made its way to the Annex B of the standard, that is optional for non-browser environments.
+- Later in the year 2015: `Object.setPrototypeOf` and `Object.getPrototypeOf` were added to the standard, to perform the same functionality as `__proto__`.
+As `__proto__` was de-facto implemented everywhere, it was kind-of deprecated and made its way to the Annex B of the standard, that is optional for non-browser environments.

 As of now we have all these ways at our disposal.

-Why was `__proto__` replaced by the functions?
+Why was `__proto__` replaced by the functions `getPrototypeOf/setPrototypeOf`?
 That's an interesting question, requiring us to understand why `__proto__` is bad.
 Read on to get the answer.

 ```warn header="Don't reset `[[Prototype]]` unless the speed doesn't matter"
 Technically, we can get/set `[[Prototype]]` at any time.
 But usually we only set it once at the object creation time, and then do not modify: `rabbit` inherits from `animal`, and that is not going to change.